Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Osmington Mills beach

-Food - Fish and chips, hard to beat so head to the coast and enjoy them by the seaside.
+Food - Fish and chips, are hard to beat so head to the coast and enjoy them by the seaside.

-We hope whatever you and your family plan to do, you have a great week, below are a list of local attractions and activity providers who would love you to join them over half term!
+We hope whatever you and your family plan to do, you have a great week, below are a list of Dorset attractions and activity providers who would love you to join them over half term!

 Attractions and Activities